whirvis/JRakNet/README.md

 server.start();
 ```

 This is a simple RakNet server that can be tested through Minecraft: Pocket Edition by going to the "Friends tab" where the server should show up.
-After that you should be able to click on it and the connection and packet hooks should start to trigger.
+Once the server pops up, you should be able to click on it to trigger the connection and packet hooks.

 # How to create a client
 Creating a client in JRakNet is also very easy.
 The code required to create a client can be seen here